Sevenforest/Digital-Cosmology/README_en.md

 * **`analysis_notebook.ipynb`**:
     * **The Universal Key:** Initial protocol to indiscriminately extract velocity data from any catalog.
-    * **The Precision Sniper:** Improved version equipped with precision checks to eliminate rounding artifacts.
+    * **The Corrected Sniper:** Improved version equipped with precision checks to eliminate rounding artifacts.
     * **The Binary Probe:** Galaxy pair analysis code that finally detected the $10^{-89}$ signal.

 ---